Fuel Theft Alarm

-If the difference is larger than the threshold specified, it would indicate if there was abnormal fuel consumption.
+If the difference is larger than the threshold specified, it would indicate abnormal fuel consumption.

 By default the script has a threshold of 3 (the difference between both means in liters).
-This value can be modified according to the Fuel level signal inputs you receive from your device (liters/gallons).
-If you receive the Fuel level input in voltage check this guide to covert that to liters.
+This value can be modified according to the fuel level signal inputs you receive from your device (liters/gallons).
+If you receive the fuel level input in voltage check this guide to convert that to liters.

-- Note: These calculations relies on the values sent from the device.
+- Note: These calculations rely on the values sent from the device.
 This method cannot assure 100% that you are actually getting fuel theft.
-There could be another causes for the alarm to be triggered: fuel leackage, bad readings from the fuel sensor, wrong Theresold value, etc. The most accurate the values you receive, the more efficient the script will be.
+There could be another cause for the alarm being triggered: fuel leakage, bad readings from the fuel sensor, wrong threshold value, etc. The most accurate the values you receive, the more efficient the script will be.

 Create your Event Rule

 In your application go to Admin > Event Rules and create a new rule.